Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

-with $N_{v_x}$ defined in Eq.~\eqref{eq:pert_form_N_vx}.
-Both the energy per particle and the chemical potential are even functions of $\px$, reaching their minimum at $\px = 0$, where they decrease to the values derived in Ref.~\cite{Martone2021b}.
+with $N_v$ defined in Eq.~\eqref{eq:pert_form_N_v}.
+Both $\bar{\varepsilon}$ and $\mu_d$ are even functions of $\px$, reaching their minimum at $\px = 0$, where they decrease to the values derived in Ref.~\cite{Martone2021b}.
 At small $\px$, they increase quadratically [see Figs.~\ref{fig:energies}(a1)-(a2) and~\ref{fig:energies}(b1)-(b2)].
-In contrast, both $\Delta \mu$ and $v_x$ are odd functions of $\px$, and grow linearly with positive slope for small $|\px|$, as shown in Figs.~\ref{fig:energies}(c1)-(c2) and~\ref{fig:energies}(d1)-(d2).
-In the limit $\px \to \pm 1$, the energy per particle approaches that of the plane-wave phase~\cite{Li2012a,Martone2012}.
-The behavior of $E /N$ as a function of $\px$ depends strongly on the Raman coupling strength.
-At low $\Omega_R$, the quantity $E / N$ increases monotonically with $|\px|$ and attains its maximum at $\px = \pm 1$, as seen in Fig.~\ref{fig:energies}(a1).
-In contrast, at large $\Omega_R$, the quantity $E / N$ develops a global maximum at an intermediate value of $|\px|$ and decreases thereafter, reaching local minima of the energy at $\px = \pm 1$ corresponding to the plane-wave states [see Fig.~\ref{fig:energies}(a2)].
-Due to the thermodynamic relation in Eq.~\eqref{eq:res_der_en}, this qualitative change also affects the behavior of $\Delta\mu$ and $v_x$.
-While the chemical potential $\mu$ remains a convex function of $\px$, $\Delta \mu$ at large $\Omega_R$ develops two stationary extrema, a minimum at negative $\px$ and a maximum at positive $\px$, corresponding to inflection points of the energy per particle.
-Both $\Delta \mu$ and $v_x$ vanish at the local maxima of $E / N$.
-Interestingly, in the large-$|\px|$ regime, the fringe velocity may acquire the sign opposite to that of the momentum.
+In contrast, both $\mu_s$ and $v$ are odd functions of $\px$, and grow linearly with positive slope for small $|\px|$, as shown in Figs.~\ref{fig:energies}(c1)-(c2) and~\ref{fig:energies}(d1)-(d2).
+In the limit $\px \to \pm 1$, the average energy density approaches that of the plane-wave phase~\cite{Li2012a,Martone2012}.
+The behavior of $\bar{\varepsilon}$ as a function of $\px$ depends strongly on the Raman coupling strength.
+At low $\Omega_R$, the quantity $\bar{\varepsilon}$ increases monotonically with $|\px|$ and attains its maximum at $\px = \pm 1$, as seen in Fig.~\ref{fig:energies}(a1).
+In contrast, at large $\Omega_R$, the quantity $\bar{\varepsilon}$ develops a global maximum at an intermediate value of $|\px|$ and decreases thereafter, reaching local minima at $\px = \pm 1$ corresponding to the plane-wave states [see Fig.~\ref{fig:energies}(a2)].
+Due to the thermodynamic relation in Eq.~\eqref{eq:soc_en_dens_der_s}, this qualitative change also affects the behavior of $\mu_s$ and $v$.
+While the mean chemical potential $\mu_d$ remains a convex function of $\px$, $\mu_s$ at large $\Omega_R$ develops two stationary extrema, a minimum at negative $\px$ and a maximum at positive $\px$, corresponding to inflection points of the average energy density.
+Both $\mu_s$ and $v$ vanish at the local maxima of $\bar{\varepsilon}$.
+Interestingly, in the large-$|\px|$ regime, the fringe velocity may acquire the sign opposite to that of the dressed spin imbalance.
 However, this regime is dynamically unstable, as discussed in Sec.~\ref{subsec:bogo_sound}.
 Finally, within the metastable window between the critical point $\Omega_{\mathrm{cr1}}$ and the spinodal point $\Omega_{\mathrm{sp}}$ the stationary stripe configuration at $\px = 0$ represents only a local minimum of the energy per particle, while the plane-wave states at $\px = \pm 1$ are energetically favored.
-Note that, although $\mu$ and $\Delta\mu$ become ill defined individually at $\px = \pm 1$, the combinations $\mu + \Delta\mu / 2$ (for $\px \to 1$) and $\mu - \Delta\mu / 2$ (for $\px \to -1$) smoothly approach the chemical potential of the plane-wave phase~\cite{Martone2012}.
+Note that, although $\mu_d$ and $\mu_s$ become ill defined individually at $\px = \pm 1$, the combinations $\mu_d + \mu_s$ (for $\px \to 1$) and $\mu_d - \mu_s$ (for $\px \to -1$) smoothly approach the chemical potential of the plane-wave phase~\cite{Martone2012}.